crmcarecloud/api-php-client/docs/Api/OneTimePasswordApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**postSendOtp**](OneTimePasswordApi.md#postsendotp) | **POST** /one-time-password/actions/send | Send a one-time password to a communication channel
+[**postSendOtp**](OneTimePasswordApi.md#postsendotp) | **POST** /one-time-password/actions/send | Send a one-time password to a communication channel.
 [**postVerifyOtp**](OneTimePasswordApi.md#postverifyotp) | **POST** /one-time-password/actions/verify | Verify a one-time password

 # **postSendOtp**
-> \CrmCareCloud\Webservice\RestApi\Client\Model\InlineResponse20080 postSendOtp($body, $accept_language)
+> \CrmCareCloud\Webservice\RestApi\Client\Model\InlineResponse20082 postSendOtp($body, $accept_language)

-Send a one-time password to a communication channel
+Send a one-time password to a communication channel.

-Action method sends generated password to the selected communication channel and provides verification string Resource provides a mechanism OTP for the verification using a unique password that can only be used once.
+Action method sends generated password to the selected communication channel and provides verification string.
+Resource provides a mechanism OTP for the verification using a unique password that can only be used once.

 ### Example
 ```php